puppetlabs/puppet/CONTRIBUTING.md

       whitespaces or other "whitespace errors".
 You can do this by running "git diff --check" on your changes before you commit.

+      When writing commit messages, please be sure they meet [these standards](https://github.com/erlang/otp/wiki/Writing-good-commit-messages), and please include the ticket number in your short summary.
+It should look something like this: `(#12345) Fix this issue in Puppet`

   3. Sign the Contributor License Agreement

       Before we can accept your changes, we do need a signed Puppet